Plumtree3D/Plumtree3D/readme.md

   <li> 💬 Ask me about ...
 70's to 90's synthesizers...
 Or maybe don't, because I won't shut it up.
   <li> 📫 How to reach me: There are buttons to my portfolio and LinkedIn right above. ⬆
   <li> 😊 Pronouns: I like They/Them better.
-  <li> ⚡ Fun fact: From 1997 to 2017, the honorary mayor of the little Alaskan town of Talkeetna was an orange cat named Stubbs.
+  <li> ⚡ Fun fact: Microwave ovens were first invented to ressucite hamster.
 </ul>
 <br/>